jlevy/og-equity-compensation/README.md

 they differ in many ways, particularly around
 [how they are taxed](#taxes-on-equity-compensation).

-The type of equity you get depends on the company you work for and is rarely, though not never, negotiable.
+Except in rare cases where it may be negotiable, the type of equity you get is up to the company you work for.
 In general, larger companies grant RSUs, and startups grant stock options.

 ### Restricted stock awards